rickyliang/auth/README.md

 Customization
 -------------
+In templates/layout.html and in the email text templates, change the organization name to your organization's name in the footers.

 In config.py, you may change your database name; SSL certificate pointers; secret keys (used for encrypting emails); mail settings; email link expiry duration.

 In run.py, you may change your host and port numbers.